SWE 3710: Software Development Laboratory I

 Tardiness also impacts the team.
 Arriving more than 5 minutes late three times will result in a penalty, and arriving an hour late may be treated as an absence.
 Likewise, leaving before the end of the class time will also be penalized.

 Log time to tasks on the appropriate story board.
 Log all time to the closest five minutes, and be sure the description distinguishes the work from other time logs.
 Log all time, both in class and outside, including non-development tasks as well as time researching solutions and time writing code.
 Failing to include a description will likely result in the time being ignored.
-Unless you really do stay approximately 120 minutes, the lab time should be logged as 110 or 115 minutes.
+Lab time should follow the “closest 5-minute” rule, so will typically be recorded as 110 or 115 minutes.
 If you find a mistake in how you entered the time within a few days, fix it.
 If many days pass before you find the error, talk to your instructor.

 Communication